 Test cases are passed either from a collection via RegExpBuilder::from()

-or from a file via RegExpBuilder::from_file()
+or from a file via RegExpBuilder::from_file().

 If read from a file, each test case must be on a separate line.
-Lines may be ended with either a newline \n
+Lines may be ended with either a newline \n or a carriage

-return with a line feed \r\n
+return with a line feed \r\n.

 use grex::RegExpBuilder; let regexp = RegExpBuilder::from(&["a", "aa", "aaa"]).build(); assert_eq!(regexp, "^a(?:aa?)?$");